jeffnyman/quendor/DEVNOTES.md

 The Blorb spec says: "The interpreter may want to provide a way for the user to ignore or skip this error."
 Should I even make this an exception or just a warning?

-- Terp num default for config.

-I currently return "" if there is no value.
-But this is an int, much like the height and width.
-Should I treat it accordingly?

 - Position-based config.

 I use program_config[3] to read the blorb information.
 But this requires knowing that the third index is the blorb.
 Granted, configuration data is minimal but this seems like a poor way to do this.
 Perhaps a dictionary would be better here?